Inspectable Arithmetic for the Canada Personal Income Tax Calculator

 - Capital gains use a fixed 50% inclusion rate for 2025 across all provinces.

-- CPP and EI are modeled from the employee perspective only, using official maximums and rates for 2025; employer contributions are not included.
+- CPP and EI are modeled from the employee perspective on employment income only, using official annual maximums and rates.
+Self-employment income is included in income for tax brackets but does not generate CPP or EI in v1 (no Schedule 8 self-employment path).
+Employer contributions are not included.

 - All amounts are in Canadian dollars; inflation, indexation beyond the configured year, and time value of money are not modeled in this calculator.